 Covid-19: How Can We Reopen Without Compromising Privacy?

 We can create a queryable federated Coronavirus health data store that’s locally controlled and managed by providers ensuring privacy of the citizens.
-By solving the problem of data ownership, governance and privacy, we can truly enable interoperability we so desperately seek.
+By solving the problem of data ownership, governance, and privacy, we can truly enable the interoperability we so desperately seek.

 This is possible today using latest advances in encryption, data architectures, and query processing.

-Everyone needs health & tracking data to make decisions
+Everyone needs health and tracking data to make decisions

-- Employers like airlines & hospitals need to know which of their employees are probably infected, or at high risk of complications if they contract it.
+- Employers like airlines and hospitals need to know which of their employees are probably infected or at high risk of complications if they contract it.

-- States & cities need to know which regions can be safely reopened.
-They need to be able to track & trace.
-They need visibility.
+- States and cities need to know which regions can be safely reopened.
+They need to be able to track and trace, and they need visibility.

-- Healthcare providers need access to your medical history, and history of exposure/travel when you call in or show up at their premises.
+- Healthcare providers need access to your medical history, and history of exposure and travel when you call in or show up at their premises.